But that’s not what he finds when he looks outside.

 “I’m going to Morucci’s.
 What would you like?”

-“Turkey on sourdough with mayo, lettuce, avocado, and tomato.
+“A number zero.
+That’s turkey on sourdough with mayo, lettuce, avocado, and tomato.
 No mustard.
 And a bag of plain potato chips.”

 “Anything to drink?”